pipyat/Galaxy-Spectra-VAE/README.md

 # Galaxy-Spectra-VAE

 # Variational autoencoder used to cluster galaxies based on their SDSS spectra.
+Neural network created using Keras.